 The lad becomes a young schoolmaster in a school full of juvenile delinquents.

-5/13 A multimillion pound loan and mankind's entire history.
-With John Cleese and Graeme Garden
+5/13 A multi-million pound loan, and mankind's entire history in songs and sketches.

 2/6 Nancy wants her new man to meet the family but will old rogue Winston sabotage the event?